tmllull/intervalsicu-to-influxdb/README.md

-# Intervals.icu to influxDB
+# Intervals.icu to InfluxDB
-This script exports some data from [intervals.icu](https://intervals.icu) to [influxDB](https://www.influxdata.com/), so you can create your own dashboards, for example with [Grafana](https://grafana.com/).
-To retreive the information the official [intervals.icu API](https://intervals.icu/api/v1/docs/swagger-ui/index.html) is used.

-The following screenshots are an example with Grafana:
+Intervalsicu-to-influxdb is a personal project to extract data from Intervals.icu to InfluxDB (oh, really?).
+But if Intervals.icu already shows a lot of graphics, statistics and more, why I need to extract it?

+## Why
+Well, as a sportsman and techie, it's just a personal project, but the main reason is because I want to create my own dashboards (using Grafana in this case).

+So, for example, I can combine activity data with sleep time or quality, compare the evolution between pace/bpm for the similar activities or whatever.

 ![Grafana Dashboard example](docs/screenshots/image.png)
 ![Grafana Dashboard example2](docs/screenshots/image2.png)

+## How it works
+This project exports some data from [intervals.icu](https://intervals.icu) to [influxDB](https://www.influxdata.com/).
+To retrieve the information the official [intervals.icu API](https://intervals.icu/api/v1/docs/swagger-ui/index.html) is used.

-## Exported data
+### Exported data
 Not all information is exported.
-This project has been created to extract (for now) only data from activities or wellness (sleep, VO2Max, etc.).
-Besides, information about data account (like email, location, preferences, etc.), calendar or workouts are not retreived neither (for now).
+This project has been created to extract data from activities and wellness.
+Besides, information about data account (like email, location, preferences, etc.), calendar or workouts are not retrieved neither (for now).

 Currently the following data is exported:
-- **Wellness**: this data contains information like sleep time and quality, act/ctl or VO2Max
+- **Wellness**\*: this data contains information like sleep time and quality, atl/ctl or VO2Max
-- **Activities**: general information about every activity, like elapsed time, time in zones (hr or pace), distance, average pace/hr, etc.
+- **Activities**\*: general information about every activity, like elapsed time, time in zones (hr or pace), distance, average pace/hr, etc.
-- \***Streams**: streams contains detailed information about activities, like hr/pace for every second.
+- **Streams**\*\*: streams contains detailed information about activities, like hr/pace for every second.

+\* There are som extra fields generated, just to facilitate the use for the dashboards (see [Entities](Entities.md))

-\* Currently working on it.
+\*\* Currently working on it.

 ## How to use
-This script can be used with Docker or directly from code (with Python), but in both cases you need to create a .env file with the following information:
+There are 2 ways (3 if you count 'from source code') to use the project: with Docker or directly with Python (or from source code), but in both cases you need to create a `.env` file to save your credentials for Intervals.icu and InfluxDB as follow:

 ```
 INFLUXDB_TOKEN=